Thanhktm/ocr/README.md

-# RunPod Serverless Hello World
+# PaddleOCR-VL RunPod Serverless

-A simple RunPod serverless worker that returns a greeting.
+A RunPod serverless worker for document OCR using PaddleOCR-VL.
+The model is baked into the Docker image to reduce cold start time.

+## Features

+- PaddleOCR-VL for high-quality document OCR
+- Supports 109 languages
+- Handles text, tables, formulas, and charts
+- Model pre-loaded in Docker image for fast serverless startup

 ## Project Structure